Skip to main content

 For multi-monitor setups:

-• A modern multi-core CPU is the most important factor for performance
+• A multi-core CPU remains important for system-level orchestration

 Summary